 Your debt service ratios are two calculations that lenders use to determine the largest monthly mortgage payment you can afford, based on your current monthly income, expenses and debt.

 Lenders use these ratios to make sure you can afford to make your monthly mortgage payments, even with all of your other financial commitments, so there’s a smaller risk that you could default on your mortgage payments.

 Depending on the mortgage broker or lender you sit down with, the documentation you’ll need to submit for your pre-approval may vary.
 For example, some mortgage brokers require proof of income for a pre-approval.
 Others won’t require proof until your offer has been accepted and you need to finalize your mortgage application.

 Here is a list of documentation you may need to provide for your mortgage pre-approval:

-- Identification (e.g. Canadian driver license or a passport)
+- Identification (e.g. Canadian driver's license, PR card or passport)

 - Proof of income (pay stubs and letter from your employer, or a notice of assessment if you are self-employed)

 - Proof of down payment and ability to pay closing costs (recent financial statements of bank accounts and investments)

 - Proof of any other assets like a car, cottage or boat

 - Information about other debts including: credit cards or lines of credit; spousal or child support payments; student loans; car leases or loans; and personal loans.